ProzorroUKR/openprocurement.audit.api/docs/source/tutorial/dialogue.rst

 Dialogue
 ========

-For published dialogue we can start dialogue:
+For published monitor we can start dialogue:

 .. include:: http/dialogue-publish.http
     :code: